linrunner/tlp-doc/include/battery-care-explain.rst

-*In Version 1.3 and below it is called "Battery Features".*

 Battery care aims to extend the lifespan of the battery by reducing wear and capacity loss resulting from ongoing operation.
 This can be achieved by: